 Meet the Athletic Director

-Brook Hill Athletic Director Wally Dawkins enters his 9th year at Brook Hill where he has served as Athletic Director for eight of those years.
+Brook Hill Athletic Director Wally Dawkins enters his 11th year at Brook Hill where he has served as Athletic Director.

 Following a 30 year coaching career in Texas public schools, the last 21 of which were at Whitehouse ISD, Dawkins brings his wealth of experience to Brook Hill after coaching high school football, girls and boys basketball, track, tennis, golf, and baseball.